jdmar3-comp426/a99-lastminute/docs/testing-setup.md

 ### Start Backend

 1. Open a command line (VS Code Terminal, Terminal, iTerm, whatever) and `cd` into our project's root directory.
+2. `cd` into the `backend` directory
-2. Run `node server.js` to start the express server located at http://localhost:3001
+3. Run `node server.js` to start the express server located at http://localhost:3001

 #### Start Frontend